 - Preheat the oven to 400 degrees F (200 degrees C).

 - Line a sheet pan with aluminum foil (optional, for easier cleanup).
 Top with a wire baking rack (see note 3).
 Spray the rack with nonstick spray.
 Alternatively, wipe down the rack with a paper towel dipped in oil.

 - Finely chop the onion and mince the garlic.
 Chop the fresh herbs (to save time, chop enough for both the meatballs and creamy lemon herb sauce).

-- Add the finely chopped onion, minced garlic, egg, 1/2 c. chopped fresh herbs, breadcrumbs, 1 tsp. salt and 1/2 tsp. black pepper to a large bowl.
+- Add the finely chopped onion, minced garlic, egg, ½ cup chopped fresh herbs, breadcrumbs, 1 ¼ teaspoon kosher salt and ½ teaspoon black pepper to a large bowl.
 Mix together until evenly combined.

 - Add the ground turkey to the bowl and mix with clean hands until evenly combined.